JacopoMangiavacchi/SwiftNLC/README.md

-# SampleIntents
+# SampleDatasets

+This folder contains sample datasets with Intents and sample Utterances from different sources:
-WatsonConversationCarWorkspace.json in the Watson subfolder is an export of the standard sample Workspace for demoing IBM Watson Conversation service on IBM Cloud.
+- Watson/WatsonConversationCarWorkspace.json in the Watson subfolder is an export of the standard sample Workspace for demoing IBM Watson Conversation service on IBM Cloud.
+- PharmacyDataset.json (no need to import)

 # Embedder